KeyanSong/431-2018/slides/class02/README.md

 Thursdays | 11:30 AM to 12:45 PM, 2:30 - 4 PM and 5:30 - 7 PM
 Fridays | 10:30 AM to Noon

-For more on the teaching assistants, visit [the Syllabus](https://thomaselove.github.io/2018-431-syllabus/teaching-assistants.html#office-hours-for-tas).
+- For more on the teaching assistants, visit [the Syllabus](https://thomaselove.github.io/2018-431-syllabus/teaching-assistants.html#office-hours-for-tas).
+- Note that homework assignments are due on Fridays at Noon.

 ### If you haven't done this yet, please do it